 In some applications, it may be acceptable to drive the sample clock inputs with a single-ended CMOS signal.
-In such applications, the CLK+ pin should be driven directly from a CMOS gate, and the CLK- pin should be bypassed to ground with a 0.1 μF capacitor in parallel with a 39 $k\Omega$ resistor (see Figure 60).
+In such applications, CLK+ should be directly driven from a CMOS gate, and the CLK- pin should be bypassed to ground with a 0.1 $\mu F$ capacitor in parallel with a 39 $k\Omega$ resistor (see Figure 60).

-CLK+ can be driven directly from a CMOS gate.
-Although the CLK+ input circuit supply is AVDD (1.8 V), this input is designed to withstand input voltages of up to 3.6 V, making the selection of the drive logic voltage very flexible.
+CLK+ can be directly driven from a CMOS gate.
+Although the CLK+ input circuit supply is AVDD (1.8 V), this input is designed to withstand input voltages up to 3.6 V, making the selection of the drive logic voltage very flexible.